 - Unusual behaviour

 - Isolation and social withdrawal

 Have you ever felt so anxious or stressed that you were unable to move?
 You are not alone.
 Feeling physically impaired because of your mental health is more commonly reported than you might imagine.

-According to the World Health Organization, one in four people in the world are affected by mental or neurological disorders at some point in their lives.
+According to the World Health Organisation (WHO), one in four people in the world are affected by mental or neurological disorders at some point in their lives.
 These are one of the biggest causes of ill-health and disability.
 However, talking about mental illness is still a taboo in most societies.

 The one thing that women of all ages, young, middle-aged and even older women don’t talk about is their own mental health issues…In any case, in India, mental health issues are not given a lot of importance

 Here are the signs and symptoms that can help people identify their mental health issues and seek timely help:

 Everyone feels anxious, worried and nervous occasionally, but these are a cause of concern if they are constant and recur with other symptoms like restlessness, sleeplessness, heart palpitations, irritability, shortness of breath, headaches, fatigue, sweating, panic, trembling, muscle tension or even diarrhoea.